mayaculpa/veleda/core/README.md

 ## Local Development

-Create a development database (SQLite) with:
+Create a development database (SQLite) and a superuser with:

     ./manage.py migrate
+    ./manage.py createsuperuser

 Then start the development server.
 Changes to the code are automatically reloaded